 Yoast vs. Rank Math: Which should you use?

-✅ Yoast
+✅ Who is Yoast tailored to?

 Choose Yoast SEO if content quality and readability are important to your SEO strategy.
 It’s ideal for those valuing a plugin with a long-standing reputation and focusing on user-friendly insights for optimizing content.
 Yoast’s detailed readability analysis and its structured approach to SEO make it suitable for beginners and those willing to invest in premium features for comprehensive management across various SEO needs.

-But what do the travel bloggers and content creators have to say?
+But what do the travel bloggers and content creators themselves have to say?
 What tool are they using, and which one do they love the best?
 Well, RankMath is a clear winner, although some people still prefer Yoast.

-Louise Joy, Formidable Joy
+Louise Joy, Formidable Joy:

-I’ve just started using RankMath for my new niche travel website.
+“I’ve just started using RankMath for my new niche travel website.
 I’ve been using Yoast for so long on my main blog, so I thought it would be interesting to try a different tool with this one.
 I’m still getting used to using it, but I’m struggling to get a good score via RankMath.
 Posts that were previously optimised perfectly according to Yoast (I started off with Yoast on this site before swapping to RankMath) are now low score.

 The main issues I’ve found is the tool not recognising when I use my keyword(s)/keyphrtases in headers, even when I am.
 It also gives me a low score for keyword dentisity, but in my eyes, if I add the keyword anymore, I’ll definitely be keyword stuffing.